Burnout and Resilience

 Feeling listless or lacking energy or enthusiasm

-Low mood/ affect
+Low mood or flattened affect

 Difficulty concentrating